-- 8 ounce stick, extra sharp white cheddar cheese, shredded
+- 4 ounces, extra sharp white Cheddar cheese, shredded

-- Spray cast iron skillet liberally with cooking spray.
-Melt butter over medium heat.
-Add the flour a little at a time, whisking constantly until incorporated and roux has formed, about 1 minute.
+- Meanwhile, spray a cast iron skillet liberally with cooking spray.
+Melt butter over medium-low heat.
+Add the flour 1 tablespoon at a time, whisking constantly until incorporated and roux has formed, about 1-2 minutes.